m-kabir02/-CUS1115-OOPinJavaIntro/README.md

 # -CUS1115-OOPinJavaIntro

-Used toUpperCase(), toLowerCase(), and calculated character length of words.
+Calculated character length of words.
+Used toUpperCase() and toLowerCase().

 /*
 The length of goodbye is 7